Christmas is here; never mind that it is only mid-November.

 On my way home yesterday evening I saw the beginnings of something that used to get me depressed when December approaches; that ‘harmattan-ic’ look and feel in the air.

 My earliest memories of Christmas are the happiest!
-I remember we always got new clothes and shoes, for Christmas.
+I remember we always got new clothes and shoes.
 I clearly remember most of those clothes, and the clogs!
-I remember the food, how families and friends would send food around, I can clearly see those big, original china bowls covered with lovely napkins, in trays, and the ‘tradition’ was to give whoever delivered the food a token (in cash, usually coins then, of course).
+I remember the food, how families and friends would send food around, I can clearly see those big, original china bowls covered with lovely napkins, on trays, and the ‘tradition’ was to give whoever delivered the food a token (in cash, usually coins then, of course).
 My older brother and I used to fight to take the food, just because of that cash gift.

 Lately however, I have had to free myself; because this month celebrates Christs, who represents freedom and salvation to me.
 So gradually, I began to do stuff that make me happy: a few Christmases ago, I actually bought and strung up christmas lights, and last year, I bought those red/white hats for my sisters and I, so that even though all we did was wear the hats and stared at the lights, and/or watched TV, I got myself up and out of the pits!
 And, who knows what I would get up to this time?